 With a range of colors on offer, this is the more budget- and fashion-conscious iPhone buyer’s handset of choice; if you’re ensconced in the Apple way of things then you’ll find a lot to enjoy on the iPhone XR.

-Not convinced this is the phone for you?
+Not convinced by our iPhone XR review?
 Try one of these instead:

 The obvious next step up from the iPhone XR is the iPhone XS – or the XS Max if you’re after a bigger screen.
 The cost is higher, but it does bring a premium feel and the much-talked-about enhanced camera.
 It's one for iPhones fan who only wants the best, but whose budget doesn't quite stretch to the new 11 series.

 Check out our iPhone XS review (opens in new tab)